SantoriniDave.com

 1. Stay in the Centro Storico (Historic Center)

 For a first visit to Rome, this is where you want to stay.
-Basing yourself in the historic center puts you in the middle of the city’s most magical and atmospheric streets.
-You will be able to walk to most ancient sights, stumble upon incredible trattorias, and feel completely immersed in Roman life from the moment you step out of your hotel.
-Family-friendly rooms are tough to find.
-Book early.
+Basing yourself in the historic center puts you in the middle of the city’s most atmospheric streets.
+You will be able to walk to most ancient sights, stumble upon incredible trattorias, and feel completely immersed in Roman life.
+Family-friendly rooms are tough to find in this area, so I recommend booking as early as possible.

-2. Understand the Boundaries of the Historic Center
+2. Understanding the Boundaries of the Historic Center

-Think of it as a large, walkable diamond defined by major landmarks.
+Think of the center as a large, walkable diamond defined by major landmarks.
 The northern point is the Spanish Steps, the western boundary is the Tiber River, and the eastern edge runs roughly along the Via del Tritone.
-The southern point is Piazza Venezia, which borders the Roman Forum, with the iconic Colosseum sitting just beyond this boundary.
-Deep inside this “diamond” is where you’ll find the true heart of ancient Rome, including the Pantheon and the Trevi Fountain.
-Staying anywhere within this area is a fantastic and central location.
+The southern point is Piazza Venezia, which borders the Roman Forum.
+Deep inside this diamond is where you will find the heart of the city, including the Pantheon and the Trevi Fountain.
+Staying anywhere within this area is ideal for sightseeing.

 3. Use the Metro for Speed, Buses for Coverage

-Think of Rome’s public transport as two separate systems you will use together.
-The Metro is your tool for long-distance, high-speed travel between major hubs, like from Termini Station to the Colosseum or the Spanish Steps to the Vatican.
-However, its three lines do not cover the historic core.
-The extensive bus network is what you will use to get everywhere else, penetrating the narrow streets around the Pantheon and connecting neighborhoods like Trastevere.
-The best strategy is to walk as much as possible, use the metro for the long hops, and use the bus to fill in the gaps.
+Rome’s public transport consists of two systems that work together.
+The Metro is best for high-speed travel between major hubs, such as moving from Termini Station to the Colosseum or from the Spanish Steps to the Vatican.
+However, Metro lines do not cover the historic core.
+The bus network is what you will use to reach the narrow streets around the Pantheon or neighborhoods like Trastevere.
+My best strategy is to walk as much as possible, use the metro for long hops, and use the bus to fill the gaps.

-4. Pay for All Transport with a Contactless Card
+4. Pay for Transport with a Contactless Card

 5. Plan Your Fiumicino Airport (FCO) Transfer in Advance

-6. Use Termini Station, But Don’t Stay There
+6. Use Termini Station, But Do Not Stay There

-You will almost certainly use Termini Station – it is Rome’s main hub for airport trains, high-speed rail to other Italian cities, and the metro system.
-While the convenience and lower hotel prices are tempting, there are better places to stay than the immediate area around Termini.
-The neighborhood is chaotic, noisy, and lacks the charm and magic you come to Rome to experience.
-It can also feel less safe at night.
-The best strategy is to stay in a central neighborhood like the area around the Pantheon or in Trastevere, and simply take a 15-minute taxi or metro ride to Termini on the days you need to catch a train.
+You will likely use Termini Station as it is the hub for airport trains and high-speed rail.
+While hotel prices are lower in this area, it lacks the charm and magic of the rest of Rome.
+The neighborhood is chaotic and noisy.
+It is much better to stay in a central neighborhood like the area around the Pantheon or in Trastevere and take a short taxi or metro ride to Termini when you need to catch a train.

 7. Confirm Your Hotel Has A/C and an Elevator

-These are two critical details for Rome.
-Air conditioning (aria condizionata) is non-negotiable if you are traveling from May to September; the summer heat is intense.
-Secondly, many charming hotels are in ancient buildings that do not have an elevator (ascensore).
-If stairs are an issue, you must filter your hotel search for one or contact the property directly to confirm.
+These are two critical details for a comfortable stay.
+Air conditioning is essential if you are traveling during the summer as the heat can be intense.
+Additionally, many charming hotels are located in ancient buildings that do not have an elevator.
+If stairs are a concern, filter your search for a lift or contact the property directly to confirm.

 8. Book Your Hotel Months in Advance

-The best hotels and guesthouses in Rome’s historic center are often small, family-run properties that sell out very quickly.
-For travel during peak season (April through October), you must book your accommodations 6 to 9 months in advance to secure a good room in a great location at a reasonable price.
+The best hotels and guesthouses in the historic center are often small properties that sell out quickly.
+For travel during peak season, I suggest booking your accommodations six to nine months in advance to secure a high-quality room in a prime location.

-As soon as you book your flights and hotel, book your tickets for the Colosseum and the Vatican Museums.
-These mandatory sights sell out weeks, and often months, ahead of time.
-You cannot expect to buy tickets on the day you visit.
-Book directly from the official websites or through a reputable guided tour company.
+As soon as your flights and hotel are confirmed, book your tickets for the Colosseum and the Vatican Museums.
+These sights frequently sell out weeks or months in advance.
+You should not expect to buy tickets on the day of your visit.
+Book directly through official websites or a reputable tour company.

-10. A Guided Tour is the Best Money You’ll Spend
+10. A Guided Tour is a Worthwhile Investment

 11. Wear Your Most Comfortable Shoes

-You will walk more in Rome than you can possibly imagine, almost entirely on uneven cobblestone streets (sanpietrini).
-This is not the place for fashion over function.
+You will walk more in Rome than you expect, and much of it will be on uneven cobblestones known as sanpietrini.
+This is a city where function must come before fashion.
 Your most comfortable, broken-in walking shoes are the most important item you will pack.

-All over Rome, you will find free-flowing public drinking fountains called nasoni (big noses).
-The water is fresh, cold, and perfectly safe to drink.
-Carry a reusable bottle with you and fill it up throughout the day to stay hydrated and save money.
+Public drinking fountains called nasoni (big noses) are located all over the city.
+The water is fresh, cold, and safe to drink.
+Carry a reusable bottle and fill it up throughout the day to stay hydrated and save money.

 13. Make Dinner Reservations and Eat Late

-Romans eat dinner late, with most restaurants getting busy around 8:30 PM or 9:00 PM.
-For any restaurant with good reviews, especially in popular areas like Trastevere, a reservation is essential.
-Also, be aware of the coperto on your bill, which is a small, non-optional cover charge per person for bread and use of the table setting.
+Most restaurants in Rome get busy around 8:30 PM or 9:00 PM.
+For any highly-rated spot, especially in popular areas like Trastevere, a reservation is essential.
+Also, look for the coperto on your bill, which is a standard, non-optional cover charge for bread and table service.

 15. Cover Up to Enter Churches

 A strict dress code is enforced at St. Peter’s Basilica, the Pantheon, and most other churches.
-Shoulders and knees must be covered for all genders.
-An easy solution is to carry a lightweight scarf to wrap around your shoulders or waist before you enter.
+Shoulders and knees must be covered for all visitors.
+I recommend carrying a lightweight scarf that you can easily wrap around your shoulders or waist before entering a sacred site.

 About Santorini Dave